mattbriggs/measurewords/README.md

 This repo contains Python scripts that you can run on text files to generate reports about your writing.
 These scripts are works in progress, and your feedback is welcome in helping improve both the code quality but also the usefulness of the algorithms.

-This repo contains the following scripts:
+This repo contains the following scripts in the `modules` folder:

 - [Concordance](#concordance) (word count)
 - [N-Gram](#n-gram) (word pair count)